VictorJGB/teste-mobile-jr-2/README.md

 - clone the repository </br> `git clone https://github.com/VictorJGB/teste-mobile-jr-2` </br> </br>
 - install the dependencies </br> `npm install` </br> </br>
 - run the project </br> `npm run start` </br> </br>

+## Observations
-- OBS: I renamed my `theme` folder, but ,for some reason, my commits don't push those changes, be sure to rename the `theme` folder to `Theme`, in case of any error!
+- I renamed my `theme` folder, but ,for some reason, my commits don't push those changes, be sure to rename the `theme` folder to `Theme`, in case of any error!

-License
-This project is licensed under the MIT License.

-Contributing
-Contributions are welcome!
-If you'd like to contribute to this project, please fork the repository and submit a pull request.

-Acknowledgments
-This project was built using Expo, React Navigation, and Styled Components.
-Thanks to the maintainers of these libraries for their hard work!
+## Enjoy the project